Dram Shop Overview

 The reason for the statute of limitations is to encourage people to act in a reasonable time period on their claims.
 The person claiming injury has the responsibility not to let their claim languish and to file timely.
 Public policy dictates that we do not want people to have the cloud of potential litigation hanging over their heads for an unreasonable amount of time and instead have the claimant resolve the matter efficiently.
 Experience tells us that witness memories fade over time; evidence is lost, corrupted, or destroyed; and crime scenes can change.
 The better course of action is to act on their claims quickly.
 In the case, of a dram shop statute violation, this is even more so because we want the state to act quickly if they are going to criminally indict someone and we don’t want persons to be constantly worried whether or not criminal charges are going to be issued against them.

-If you have a dram shop case you should contact Grossman Law Offices today.
+If you have a dram shop case you should contact our Law Office today.
 The longer you wait the more likely that your case could be preempted by the statute of limitations.
 In order for us to help you, the investigation into the facts and evidence of your case should be done as soon as possible while evidence is still fresh.
-Contact our attorneys at Grossman Law Offices by calling 1-855-392-000 and get your case moving today.
+Contact our attorneys and get your case moving today.

 The Process of Filing a Dram Shop Lawsuit in Texas, Litigating it, Going to Trial, and Presenting Your Case to a Jury